jindrichmynarz/dissertation/parts/offline_evaluation.md

 -->

 The rest of this chapter features the results obtained from SPARQL-based and RESCAL-based matchmakers in the evaluation.
-All reported evaluation results are rounded to three decimal places.
+All the reported evaluation results are rounded to three decimal places for the purpose of presentation.
 The best results for each metric in each table are highlighted by using a bold font.

 [^top10]: 91 % of search engine users consider only the top 10 results, according to a study (<http://www.seo-takeover.com/case-study-click-through-rate-google>).